inrupt/solid-common-vocab-rdf/README.md

 ### Advanced usage

-By default, our artifact generation process generates constants that also provide very easy access to any meta-data that is commonly provided by vocabularies (e.g.
-`rdfs:label` and `rdfs:comment` values).
+By default, our artifact generation process generates static constants that also provide very easy access to any meta-data that is commonly provided by vocabularies (e.g. `rdfs:label` and `rdfs:comment` values).
 For example, to access the comment associated with the FOAF term 'Agent', do the following:

 ```javascript
 console.log(`The comment associated with Agent: [${FOAF.Agent.comment}]`);